matthewscharles/UE5-Wwise-Demo/README.md

 - Separating the first portion of each section into a shorter streamable segment
 - Loading or partially loading the "previous" and "next" Soundbanks when the player approaches the boundary (in this case, opening the music settings).

-Simplified music options may be necessary for a future mobile version.

-## Audio Manager Blueprint
+## Audio Manager

+Although Wwise events and UE Sounds can be called directly from Blueprints, a globally accessible audio manager reduces the number of places that an audio designer needs to work on, ultimately helping stability in debugging situations and overall scaleability.

-The audio manager is temporarily located in the game mode to remain accessible across UMAPs.
+In this case, the audio manager is located in the game mode to remain accessible across UMAPs.
 All events are stored in Data Tables to avoid hard-coding values, allowing events to be dropped directly into a soundbank preset table from the Wwise Browser.
-At present, a new Data Table should be generated for each SoundBank – this should be possible to automate with scripting via the WAAPI.

 [![Data Tables for SFX banks](AD_4nXcYXXzHTCJsqRN2UEBxq-EUOEX7-Jz8euVOl5GKusuZV0OQHLmmHvFcL3OIL-F1Tb8y8lLMYJZ_wqNj5ee6f__ZAReReNkmF1rgzHEx_QXwymH48UxmXTN8BjoW5SELf-5aCX2jLQ.png)](AD_4nXcYXXzHTCJsqRN2UEBxq-EUOEX7-Jz8euVOl5GKusuZV0OQHLmmHvFcL3OIL-F1Tb8y8lLMYJZ_wqNj5ee6f__ZAReReNkmF1rgzHEx_QXwymH48UxmXTN8BjoW5SELf-5aCX2jLQ.png)

-The Game Mode exposes a Trigger Sound function, which determines what kind of event should be posted by cross-referencing values from the input parameters and information from the table entry.
+The Game Mode exposes a *Trigger Sound* function, which determines what kind of event should be posted by cross-referencing values from the input parameters and information from the table entry.
+This is similar to the standard Post Event and Set RTPC nodes, but means that the designer can change details such as which game syncs are being called without editing the game mechanic blueprints down the line.

-This also provides the opportunity to switch dynamically between Wwise and UE's built-in audio system – the two approaches can also be combined using the Audio Link system so that any built-in UE sources can be summed through a Wwise mix bus.
+As well as providing a centralised source of assets, the Data Table approach also enables switching dynamically between Wwise and UE's built-in audio system.
+Built-in UE sources can be summed through a Wwise mix bus using [Audio Link](https://www.audiokinetic.com/en/blog/how-to-use-audiolink/), as implemented in this demo: [Sink the Drum Machine](https://www.youtube.com/watch?v=JACIFoUdL-o).

 [![Blueprint function: Trigger Sound](AD_4nXdSEnypKbounsnGQVbj3Hrb_5V2y2OUa2wyP2pWU823MJ443HkM8bWcH6b8wTJig_JYqTkeqZ4utdmXvwdt8wPqQ7aCt3T-0iTYo8mT8gMfqyQt2d0aH7dcDNuilkHEAbnJyo8b_w.png)](AD_4nXdSEnypKbounsnGQVbj3Hrb_5V2y2OUa2wyP2pWU823MJ443HkM8bWcH6b8wTJig_JYqTkeqZ4utdmXvwdt8wPqQ7aCt3T-0iTYo8mT8gMfqyQt2d0aH7dcDNuilkHEAbnJyo8b_w.png)

 [Trigger Sound on BlueprintUE.com](https://blueprintue.com/blueprint/j7hemlh-/)

-The following Blueprint functions show example calls to Trigger Sound, with and without spatialisation:
+The following Blueprint functions show example calls to *Trigger Sound*, with and without spatialisation:

 [![Blueprint function: Pause Game](AD_4nXcUx5bob9YT7W1ZLfdNpAUkSAP86cE09AFK1y_gnBJSuqN0W57iXhG40HqCWmt6Jby7ZSR8plTH_e7yC3fAyEnkRV0NsT49keKBAlC95k3OPuaR8jntXbERBo5wFHtFCJDB92bv.png)](AD_4nXcUx5bob9YT7W1ZLfdNpAUkSAP86cE09AFK1y_gnBJSuqN0W57iXhG40HqCWmt6Jby7ZSR8plTH_e7yC3fAyEnkRV0NsT49keKBAlC95k3OPuaR8jntXbERBo5wFHtFCJDB92bv.png)

 [![Blueprint function: Update Block Position](AD_4nXdCfX7vLwvFqf2Rj7keYKjyXd89nd80A0nkQKbK-OGmgATGr9Qdol_g7dLwn-evHDAxq0v0Nx8LR0v_0EuHeOR1DakI7HBam0iNHt3eiHhoL6KOZ6g6Z5qNTXjxtwGazaxZ8sxG3w.png)](AD_4nXdCfX7vLwvFqf2Rj7keYKjyXd89nd80A0nkQKbK-OGmgATGr9Qdol_g7dLwn-evHDAxq0v0Nx8LR0v_0EuHeOR1DakI7HBam0iNHt3eiHhoL6KOZ6g6Z5qNTXjxtwGazaxZ8sxG3w.png)

-A higher level Data Table allows for switching between the respective SoundBanks and Data Tables.
-The following blueprint function appears to work subject to further testing; **Auto Load** should be set to **Off** for each file in the UE5\Content\WwiseAudio folder (otherwise set to **On** by default).
+A higher level Data Table facilitates switching between the respective SoundBanks and Data Tables.
+The following Blueprint function appears to work, subject to further testing (**Auto Load** should be set to **Off** for each file in the UE5\Content\WwiseAudio folder).

 [![Blueprint function: Set SFX Bank](AD_4nXeNMnoRLkXQriMv_43d_ig5l2NzWDzoIbT43_BtbAwe7JQewoRQQfI4UvAAlpgWxW4Lj_MfWI7yK_UdNj0fw4XAmK7GyOViOC5WexwFLGkZPnWEol1Y_93wX_hIvhMgAWg-9eGl_Q.png)](AD_4nXeNMnoRLkXQriMv_43d_ig5l2NzWDzoIbT43_BtbAwe7JQewoRQQfI4UvAAlpgWxW4Lj_MfWI7yK_UdNj0fw4XAmK7GyOViOC5WexwFLGkZPnWEol1Y_93wX_hIvhMgAWg-9eGl_Q.png)

+At present, a new Data Table should be generated for each SoundBank, but this should be possible to automate with WAAPI scripting.

 ## Mix

-The top level bus hierarchy in Wwise is matched by Sound Submixes in native UE, creating Music, Ambience, and SFX channels for the purposes of a user-modifiable mix from the options screen.
+The top level bus hierarchy in Wwise is matched by Sound Submixes in native UE, creating Music, Ambience, and SFX channels for a user-modifiable mix from the options screen.

-Slider widgets post RTPCs to Wwise alongside modulation parameters for the native buses.
-MusicTracks are stored as Wwise "start" and "stop" events in a data table, and can be retrieved by index or track title.
+UMG slider widgets post RTPCs to Wwise alongside modulation parameters for the native buses.
+Music tracks are stored as Wwise "start" and "stop" events in a data table, and can be retrieved by index or track title.

-Since all music is currently handled by Wwise, the Play Music Track function simply checks if the entry is present and posts a play/stop event.
-The function should also be updated to load data for each asset as in **Set SFX Bank**.
+Since all music is currently handled by Wwise, the *Play Music Track* function simply checks if the entry is present and posts a play/stop event.
+The function should also be updated to load data for each asset as in *Set SFX Bank*.

 [![Blueprint function: Play Music Track](AD_4nXfCmreMpai9DfZuHySUai1Q0VlFlewZ65tl_DyvKzer8mbMUCqPvTkXIHdIE2N6t3lq61Rcia4nyZd0VqLfn8F6rv0l_vsOHWaZAwHgAjeZxXOLC8tP7xxau_fb6gREzLpLrCQt4w.png)](AD_4nXfCmreMpai9DfZuHySUai1Q0VlFlewZ65tl_DyvKzer8mbMUCqPvTkXIHdIE2N6t3lq61Rcia4nyZd0VqLfn8F6rv0l_vsOHWaZAwHgAjeZxXOLC8tP7xxau_fb6gREzLpLrCQt4w.png)